CloudCannon/Jekyll-Tips/_guide/introduction.md

 ![Jekyll Logo](/img/guide/jekyll-logo.png)

-### Why is Jekyll awesome?
+### Why use Jekyll?

 There's been huge trend towards static technologies mostly due to the complexity of current systems.
-Jekyll is awesome because it's:
+Jekyll is:

 * **Simple** - There's far less moving parts required for a Jekyll website.
 This makes Jekyll websites extremely fast and simple to build.